Escape-Technologies/py-multiauth/docs/index.md

-- Tech (`tech`): The auth method.
+- Tech (`tech`): The auth method, in that case `rest`.

-- Auth url (`url`): The URL to the authentication gateway.
+- Auth url (`url`): The REST endpoint URL that handles the authentication request.

-- Method (`method`): The method used to send the authentication request.
+- Method (`method`): The HTTP method for the authentication request.
 The values that this parameter can take are:
   - `GET`
   - `POST`